ngjunsiang/laymansguide-src/season6/issue066/issue066.md

 Mr Eich created a prototype for the language, Mocha, in 10 days, just in time to be included in Netscape Navigator 2.0 beta 3 when it was released in November that year.
 Its name had been changed to LiveScript.
 But in December, when his prototype language was announced to the world by Netscape Communications and Sun Microsystems, it would be known as Javascript.

 The same year, Internet Explorer 2.0 was also released to the world.
-Work on it had also started early that year. both Netscape Navigator and Internet Explorer were based on very similar codebases: both originated from NCSA’s Mosaic browser, which began development by Eric Bina and Marc Andreessen three years ago, at the end of 1992.
+Work on it had also started early that year.
+Both Netscape Navigator and Internet Explorer were based on very similar codebases: both originated from NCSA’s Mosaic browser, which began development by Eric Bina and Marc Andreessen three years ago, at the end of 1992.
 (Andreessen would later be best known as co-founder of Andreessen-Horowitz Capital Management.)

 By Spring 1996, things were heating up.
 Before this point, web browsers were only working with [HTTP v0.9](https://www.w3.org/Protocols/HTTP/HTTP2.html), a protocol so simple I probably wouldn’t need to laymanise it for you.
 But a new standard was needed to support all the new things that Web 2.0 was supposed to be able to do.
 That new standard, HTTP v1.0, was published in 1996.
 (See [Issue 7](https://buttondown.email/laymansguide/archive/lmg-issue-7-what-is-http/) if you’re still wondering what HTTP is.)